Dudly01/pkmn/README.md

 ## Getting started

-Steps for setting up the developer environment and getting familiar with the project layout.
+This section describes the steps of using the project from source on Linux.

 ### Dependencies

-Certain crates may require additional libraries.
+Certain crates may require the installation of additional libraries.
+These are the ones I had to get for my system:

 ```
 # For scrap